django-import-export/django-import-export/docs/installation.rst

 If True, no import confirmation page will be presented to the user in the Admin UI.
 The file will be imported in a single step.

+The import will occur in a transaction.
+If the import results in validation errors, then the errors are presented to the user and then entire transaction is rolled back.

 Example app
 ===========